Big car, small price.

 - Seattle, Washington

-The 2017 Volkswagen Jetta reveals just how different the German brand's approach is to offering Canadians a small sedan to complement its hot-selling hatchback, the Golf.
+The 2017 VW Jetta reveals just how different the German brand's approach is to offering Canadians a small sedan to complement its hot-selling hatchback, the Golf.
 Whereas in past years the Jetta and Golf shared platforms, engines, and interior designs, the most recent version of Volkswagen's 4-door has carved out its own path - one that's significantly larger, and in some ways not nearly as engaging as the popular hatch.
-By accentuating the differences rather than leveraging any similarities between the Golf and Jetta, Volkswagen stands starkly opposed to the share and share alike philosophy that has guided the development of rivals like the Ford Focus, Mazda Mazda3, and even the Honda Civic and Chevrolet Cruze sedan-and-hatch pairings.
+By accentuating the differences rather than leveraging any similarities between the Golf and Jetta, Volkswagen stands starkly opposed to the share and share alike philosophy that has guided the development of rivals like the Ford Focus, Mazda Mazda3, and even the Honda Civic and Chevy Cruze sedan-and-hatch pairings.

 How does this shake out for the average driver?
 To be sure, the 2017 Volkswagen Jetta is worth a look - particularly if interior room is your overriding concern - but we're hard pressed to lavish the same glowing praise on the sedan as we are its hatchback cousin.